 Diagnosis and treatment of discogenic injuries

 The lumbar spine consists of five vertebrae cushioned by soft discs.
 Each of these discs has a tough outer ring.
-When young these discs consists primarily of water, but as we age, the lose hydration and become prone to cracking and annular tears.
+When young these discs consists primarily of water, but as we age, the loose hydration and become prone to cracking and annular tears.
 This causes inflammation and pain.
 In order to diagnose a discogenic area, an MRI may be required.
 In some cases, the doctor may have to perform a discography as well.
 The most common treatment includes anti-inflammatory medication and physical therapy.
 Epidural corticosteroid injections are also effective.
 If conservative treatment does not work, surgery is likely the last option available.

-The facet joints are surrounded by a think membrane that secretes a viscous fluid to lubricate the joint.
+The facet joints are surrounded by a thin membrane that secretes a viscous fluid to lubricate the joint.
 The facet joints support the body weight and facilitate movement between the vertebrae.
 These joints work in combination with the intervertebral discs to enable the whole spine to move.

 Common symptoms of these injuries include:

 - Muscle spasms that may force the spine out of alignment, causing neck or pain